-The need came from the call of special needs kid’s parents concerned about the availability of quality housing, should some event keep them from caring for their children.
+The need came from the call of special needs young adults’ parents concerned about the availability of quality housing, should a life event keep them from continuing to care for their children in the family home.

-The search took several years from looking at properties from Santa Barbara to Temecula and San Diego.
-The design envisioned was a large ARF, Adult Residential Facility, that had not been done before.
-Institutional facilities had been closed down by the Lanternman Act years before and small group homes (less than 6 residents) popped up in neighborhoods.
+The search took several years from with a review of properties from Santa Barbara to Temecula and San Diego.
+The design envisioned was a large ARF, Adult Residential Facility, based upon community living that had not been done before.
+Institutional facilities had been closed down by the Lanternman Act years before and small group homes (less than 6 residents) popped up in neighborhoods throughout California.

-My vision came from the search, Glennwood Foundation, dba the Lighthouse Group, and the sports leagues for my son and friends.
-It would be a community within a community…. men and women, different ethnicities and different faiths, just like the real world.
-The problem was finding cities that understood and bought into the concept of 40-50 young adults living today, learning independent skills, getting along socially, and with employment opportunities.
+The vision of the founder came from the search, Glennwood Foundation, dba the Lighthouse Group, and the sports leagues for his son and friends.
+It would be a diverse community within a community…. young men and women, living together in an inclusive and supportive environment.
+The challenge was in finding cities that understood and supported the concept of 40-50 young adults living in an independent residential setting, learning life skills, socially integrating, and being successful in securing employment opportunities.

-It took a well-coordinated effort of people with heart and who bought into the concept from realtors, city officials, architects, builders, social workers, and charitable groups and individuals.
-This all occurred in the midst of the worst economic crisis of our generation.
+It took a well-coordinated effort of people with heart and to bring into concept this dream from realtors, city officials, architects, builders, social workers, and charitable groups and individuals.

-Thanks to a generous building owner group, monthly fundraisers, (web-site has details and photos), supportive media articles from Laguna Beach, the OC Register and LA Times, all supported us… but few really believed it would become reality.
-(You can see the reality and supporters on our home and donor pages!
+Thanks to a generous building owner group, monthly fundraisers, a supportive media from Laguna Beach, the OC Register and LA Times, the dream became a reality even in the midst of the economic crisis of the time.

-So the City of Laguna Beach unanimously approved our Conditional Use Permit in March 2011 and then the real fun began.
-Truly, blood, sweat, tears, prayers all played a role in seeing a dilapidated vacant ALF, Assisted Living Facility, on Pacific Coast Highway, restored to a new ADA compliant and Community Care License approved ARF for 50 residents with terrific amenities, landscape, an organic garden, activities room and ocean view.
+The City of Laguna Beach unanimously approved the Conditional Use Permit in March 2011 and then renovation began Truly, blood, sweat, tears, prayers all played a role in seeing a vacant ALF, Assisted Living Facility, on Pacific Coast Highway, restored to a new ADA compliant and Community Care License approved ARF for 50 residents with terrific amenities, revitalized landscape, an organic garden, activities room and a wonderful ocean view.

 The City and residents rapidly accepted each other and the doors opened August 24, 2013.